Quiz-summary

 7. Question

-A sponsor firm is conducting due diligence for a company planning to list on the Main Board of the Stock Exchange of Hong Kong.
-In fulfilling its obligations under the relevant codes and regulations, which of the following statements correctly describe the sponsor’s duties and the scope of its due diligence work?
+A sponsor firm is managing a listing application for a manufacturing company on the Main Board of the Stock Exchange of Hong Kong.
+Regarding the verification process and the involvement of third parties, which of the following statements are accurate according to the SFC Code of Conduct and the Listing Rules?

 8. Question